straticus1/straticus-money-paws/README.md

 - **OAuth2 APIs** for social authentication
 - **Real-time Crypto Pricing** via multiple exchanges

+## 🚨 Critical Bug Fix Notice

+**IMPORTANT**: If you experienced site loading issues after the recent documentation updates, this has been resolved.
+Missing CSRF token functions (`getCSRFTokenField()`, `getPetById()`, `getDonationsForPet()`) have been added to `includes/functions.php`.
+Please pull the latest changes or manually add these functions if your site is not loading.

 ## 📋 Prerequisites

 - **PHP 8.0+** (recommended) or PHP 7.4+